Overview

 Growth of India's Startup Ecosystem

-India is now home to 110+ unicorns — startups valued at $1 billion or more — making it the country with the third-highest number of unicorns globally after the USA and China.
+India is now home to 131 unicorns (Tracxn, May 2026) — startups valued at $1 billion or more — making it the country with the third-highest number of unicorns globally after the USA and China.
+Of these, 16 have since slipped below $1 billion valuation, 27 have gone public (IPO), and five have been acquired (Inc42, May 2026).

 Unicorns and Decacorns